Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/ftc.md

 \\[\text{that } F(b) - F(a) = \int_a^bF^{\'}(x) dx \text{  holds}\\]
 In other words, the first question is concerned with differentiation of an integrated function.
 Whereas the second question is concerned with integrating a differentiated function.
 In both cases we are concerned with existance of a derivative, integrability, and ensuring an inverse operation.
 However, the difference is in the order we apply these operations.
 As mentioned, we will begin with the first question.

-The Derivative of an Integral
+The Derivative of an Integral and The Lebesgue Differentation Theorem ==
-==
 We define a function that serves as the definite integral of a function as:
 \\[F(x) = \int_a^xf(y)dy \text{     } a \leq x \leq b\\]